 I was told to take six weeks off running.
 That’s when I really started struggling with food and my body.
 In my head, if I wasn’t running or training as much, so I believed I couldn’t eat as much.
 Even looking at food and thinking it looked appetizing made me feel guilty.
 I punished myself for looking at food but not even eating it…that’s crazy to think about now.

 My body eventually healed and I was cleared to run again, but my mind was forever changed.
 I was still trying to restrict how much I was eating, convinced that this was making me better and this was how every runner felt.
 Growing up in Texas, we didn’t talk about mental health, body image, or anything like that so I had no idea who I could talk to about this.
-It was also drilled in my head that men are supposed to rock solid and show no emotions.
+It was also drilled in my head that men are supposed to be rock solid and show no emotions.
 I didn’t even feel comfortable talking to my parents about this, let alone a school counselor or anyone like that.
 I was so scared and needed help but had no one to talk to.

 Going into my senior year I had been dealing with anorexia and was also battling binge eating.
 This was the lowest I’ve ever felt and was trying to be as fast as I could so I could run in college.